saitamasahil/skyscraper/README.md

 ---

-## Preface
+## 📬 Preface

-Since autumn 2023 this repo you have reached is the official successor of Lars' awesome Skyscraper and also the official version used in RetroPie.
+Since autumn 2023 this repo, which you have reached, is the official successor of Lars' awesome Skyscraper and also the official version used in RetroPie.
 Read all about the change since then [here](https://gemba.github.io/skyscraper/CHANGELOG/).
 Happy scraping!